-CUNY prohibits the offenses of dating violence, domestic violence, sexual assault and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the university community.
-Toward that end, Medgar Evers College issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, sexual assault and stalking as well as the procedures for institutional disciplinary action in cases of alleged reports.
+CUNY prohibits the offenses of dating violence, domestic violence, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the university community.
+Toward that end, Medgar Evers College issues this policy statement to inform the campus community of our programs to address domestic violence, dating violence, sexual assault, and stalking, as well as the procedures for institutional disciplinary action in cases of alleged reports.
 The City University of New York Policy on Sexual Misconduct is attached to the end of this report.
-The Policy can also be accessed by clicking the following link: CUNY Sexual Misconduct Policy.
+The Policy can also be accessed by clicking the following link: CUNY Sexual Misconduct Policy

-Allegations of sexual misconduct, including sexual assault, sexual harassment, stalking, or domestic, dating and intimate partner violence should be reported to one of the individuals listed below:
+Allegations of sexual misconduct, including sexual assault, sexual harassment, stalking, or domestic, dating, and intimate partner violence, should be reported to one of the individuals listed below:

-1. Interim Director of Public Safety: Jerry Hoffman, Rm.
-C-17, AB-1 Building, (718) 270-6069, jerryh@mec.cuny.edu

-- 2. Interim Dean of Student Affairs Officer: Dr. Alexis J. McLean, Rm.
-306, S building, (718) 270-6046, amclean@mec.cuny.edu - 3.
-Assistant Director of Human Resources: Janis Grant, Rm.
-208, Carroll Street Building, (718) 270-6910, jgrant@mec.cuny.edu - 4.
-Acting Title IX Coordinator/Chief Diversity Officer: Rebecca Fraley-Corrado, Rm.
-200, Carroll St. Building, (718) 270-5026, rfraley-corrado@mec.cuny.edu
+- Interim Director of Public Safety: Jerry Hoffman, Rm.
+AB1-C-17, (718) 270-6069, jerryh@mec.cuny.edu - 2.
+Dean of Student Success: Dr. LaToya Blount, Rm.
+S-306, (718) 270-6046, Latoya.Blount18@mec.cuny.edu - 3.
+Director of Human Resources: William White, Rm.
+C-208, (718) 270-6910, william.white091@mec.cuny.edu - 4.
+Title IX Coordinator: Lance Houston, Rm.
+C-208, (718) 270-6169, Lance.Houston16@mec.cuny.edu - 5.
+Chief Diversity Officer: Lance Houston, Rm.
+C-208, (718) 270-6169, Lance.Houston16@mec.cuny.edu

-For more detailed information on Title IX including community and campus specific information resources, please also see CUNY policies, Getting Help, Understanding and Preventing Sexual Assault and Sexual Harassment, please go to: http://www1.cuny.edu/sites/title-ix/campus/medgar-evers-college/
+For more detailed information on Title IX, including community and campus-specific information resources, please also see CUNY policies, Getting Help, Understanding and Preventing Sexual Assault and Sexual Harassment, please go to: http://www1.cuny.edu/sites/title-ix/campus/medgar-evers-college/